Sudarshan-Gowda/Technologys-Documentation/Java/README.md

 ### 1.2.1	Inheritance:
 Inheritance is a process where one class acquires a property from other class, Class from which properties are inherited is class super class and class to which properties are inherited is called sub-class.

+#### 1.2.1.1	Single Level:
+Process where subclass acquires properties from single super class.

+#### 1.2.1.2	Multi-Level:
-1.2.1.1	Single Level: Process where subclass acquires properties from single super class 1.2.1.2	Multi-Level: Process where sub-class acquires properties from super class which intern quires from some other super class
+Process where sub-class acquires properties from super class which intern quires from some other super class.

+#### 1.2.1.3	Multiple:
-1.2.1.3	Multiple: Process where two or more super class can be inherited to single sub class.
+Process where two or more super class can be inherited to single sub class.
 It is not supported in Java since it leads to ambiguity.

+#### 1.2.1.4	Hierarchical:
-1.2.1.4	Hierarchical: Process where single super class can be inherited to two or more sub class.
+Process where single super class can be inherited to two or more sub class.

 ### 1.2.2	Polymorphism
 Polymorphism is a process where object shows different behavior at different stages of its life cycle.